-What is a Budget vs Actual Statement?
+What is a budget vs actual statement?

-The budget vs actual financial statement is an important piece of intelligence for the organization, but where the real power of this report comes from is in its analysis.
-With a full picture of not just what happened to create budget variances, but why they happened, the business can stay on track, and make more accurate plans for the future.Centage cuts through the noise to simplify financial forecasting and variance reporting.
+The budget vs actual financial statement is an important piece of intelligence for the organization.
+The real power of this report comes from the type of analysis it enables.
+With a full picture of not just what happened to create budget variances, but why these variances happened, the business can stay on track and make more accurate plans for the future.Centage cuts through the noise to simplify financial forecasting and variance reporting.
 Our formula-free FP&A software lets you quickly generate variance reports or budget actuals, drill down to understand why variances occurred, and facilitate collaboration among budget owners.
 Book a demo today.